-12. Long-term Debt and Line of Credit
+11. Long-term Debt and Line of Credit

 The Company entered into an amended syndicated credit agreement (the "Credit Agreement" also known as the "Fourth Amendment") on July 31, 2018 with Regions Bank, as administrative agent and collateral agent, and the following cosyndication agents: Bank of America, N.A., BOKF, NA dba Bank of Texas, KeyBank National Association, NBH Bank, IBERIABANK, Trustmark National Bank, First Tennessee Bank NA, and Branch Banking and Trust Company.
+The Credit Facility matures on July 31, 2023.

 The Credit Agreement, which may be amended from time to time, provides for borrowings under a revolving line of credit and a term loan (together, the "Credit Facility").
 The Credit Facility is guaranteed by the subsidiaries of the Company, secured by the assets of the Company, including stock held in its subsidiaries, and may be used to finance general corporate and working capital purposes, to finance capital expenditures, to refinance existing indebtedness, to finance permitted acquisitions and associated fees, and to pay for all related expenses to the Credit Facility.
 Interest is due and is computed based on the designation of the loan, with the option of a Base Rate Loan (the base rate plus the Applicable Margin), or an Adjusted LIBOR Rate Loan (the adjusted LIBOR rate plus the Applicable Margin).
 Interest is due on the last day of each quarter end for Base Rate Loans and at the end of the LIBOR rate period for Adjusted LIBOR Rate Loans.
 Principal balances drawn under the Credit Facility may be prepaid at any time, in whole or in part, without premium or penalty.
 Amounts repaid under the revolving line of credit may be re-borrowed.
-The Credit Facility matures on July 31, 2023.

 Total debt issuance costs for the Fourth Amendment, which included underwriter fees, legal fees and syndication fees were approximately \$0.9 million and were capitalized as non-current deferred charges and amortized using the effective interest rate method over the duration of the loan.
 Additionally, the Company executed the Fifth Amendment during March 2019, which was made effective as of December 31, 2018, and executed the Sixth Amendment during May 2019.
 The Company incurred additional debt issuance costs of approximately \$0.6 million and \$0.9 million respectively for the Fifth and Sixth Amendments.
-With the execution of the aforementioned Sixth Amendment, \$50.0 million of the existing revolving line of credit was modified and accounted for under guidelines of ASC 470-50, Debt, Modifications and Extinguishments, and a pro-rated portion of unamortized debt issuance costs of approximately \$0.4 million was recognized as interest expense as of May 2019.
-The remaining debt issuance costs of approximately \$0.9 million related to the Fourth, Fifth, and Sixth Amendments will be amortized over the duration of the loan.
+With the execution of the aforementioned Sixth Amendment, \$50.0 million of the existing revolving line of credit was modified and accounted for under guidelines of ASC 470-50, Debt, Modifications and Extinguishments, and a pro-rated portion of unamortized debt issuance costs of approximately \$0.4 million related to the Fourth, Fifth, and Sixth Amendments will be amortized over the duration of the loan.